 What you will study

-The five topics are addressed via the module books, which are described below.
-The discussion in the module books is supported by extensive audio interviews with prominent present day philosophers and by a selection of interactive online activities.
-The module develops the skills and confidence needed for independent study in philosophy in a gradual and supported way.
+The topics are discussed in module books and supported by extensive audio interviews with prominent present day philosophers and by a selection of interactive online activities.

 Book 1: Truth in fiction